ShashlikMap/KoordXtract/README.md

 to latitude/longitude coordinates without relying on any Google API(e.g. Places).

 _Work is still in progress!_
+Initial goals of the library is to use it in [shashlik-map](https://github.com/ShashlikMap/shashlik-map) project.

 Android demo application can receive a shared the link from GoogleMaps or it can launch an internal test that resolves some random links:
 ```